PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/error_handling_en.md

 ```
 ## Exceptions in Running Transformed Code

-When an exception occurs in the transformed code by ProgramTranslator, the exception is be catched and the error message is augmented.
-It maps the error line of the static graph code to the dynamic graph code un-transformed, and then re-raise the exception.
+When an exception occurs in the transformed code by ProgramTranslator, the exception is caught and the error message is augmented.
+It maps the error line of the static graph code to the un-transformed dynamic graph code, and then re-raises the exception.

 Among the features of the re-raised exception:

 - Some useless call stacks of Dynamic-to-Static are hidden;
-- A prompt will be given before the code un-transformed: "In User Code:";
+- A prompt will be given before the un-transformed code: "In User Code:";
 - The error message includes references to the original dynamic graph code before transformation;

 For example, if executing the following code, an exception is raised when the static graph is built, that is, at compile time: